We work with more than 300 partners to bring you better travel deals

 The best time to book flights to Arrecife is 55 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Arrecife?

 Tuesday is currently, on average, the cheapest day to fly to Arrecife.
 Flying on Saturday will result in higher flight prices.

 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Arrecife.
-Flights in the afternoon are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Arrecife.
+Flights at midday are usually the most expensive.

 The small city of Arrecife is the gateway to the popular island paradise of Lanzarote is as well as a hopping-off point to some of the world’s most charming beaches, landscapes and fishing villages.
 The city itself is more an administrative hub than a tourist destination, but Arrecife is surrounded by a wealth of tailored seaside resorts catering for everything from family holidays, to 18-30 getaways, as well as a host of must see tourist attractions.

 Most of the island’s resorts are located in Puerto Del Carmen, a beautiful seaside town south of Arrecife, and Playa Blanca, one of the Lanzarote’s most celebrated beaches.
 Alternatively, the northeast corner of the island is home to the equally as popular Costa Teguise and its fair share of oceanfront property.
 Wherever you decide to make your base, Lanzarote is a small island measuring only 330 square miles (854 sq km), making everything well within reach.